AdaptableTools/connectifi-fdc3-demo/README.md

 - a full, bespoke, FDC3 Action Column
 - a Context Menu Item

+In this app we Broadcast FDC3 Instrument in 2 ways:

+- a Context Menu Item in the Name and Ticker columns
+- an FDC3 Action Button

 ```
 // Broadcast FDC3 Instrument in 2 ways:
 // using a Context Menu Item in Ticker and Name columns